lehner-lab/DiMSum/docs/INSTALLATION.md

 sh Miniconda3-latest-Linux-x86_64.sh
 ```

+**NOTE:** If in doubt, answer "yes" when prompted during installation.

 After installing Conda you will need to add the bioconda channel as well as the other channels bioconda depends on.
 Open a new console window/tab and run the following:
 ```
 conda config --add channels defaults